Bonded-particle model for magneto-elastic rods: Results

 This force also produces a counter-torque to conserve angular momentum:

 The forces and torques are conveniently computed in $C$ and then rotated back to the global frame via $\bm{v}[O] = q_C \, \bm{v}[C] \, q_C^\ast$.

 To extract the bending and twisting angles, we define the $C'$ frame by rotating $C$ such that its $z$-axis aligns with the bond vector (Fig.~\ref{fig:BPM-frames}(d)); the rotation is given by the quaternion $m$ (Eq.~\eqref{S-eq:quat-h}) in the $C$ frame.
-In the $C'$ frame, each particle's orientation is decomposed via swing--twist decomposition (Fig.~\ref{fig:BPM-frames}(f)),\footnote{This can be done using Wang's \citep{wang2009new} algorithm or other swing--twist decomposition algorithms \citep{swing-twist}.} yielding (half) bending rotations $\mathbf{R}(\theta_\alpha, \hat{\bm{z}} \times \hat{\bm{\phi}}_\alpha)$ and (half) twisting rotations $\mathbf{R}(\psi_\alpha, \hat{\bm{z}})$ for $\alpha = 1 \text{ and } 2$, all defined in $C'$ (Fig.~\ref{fig:BPM-frames}(e)), where $\mathbf{R}(\Phi,\hat{\bm{n}})$ is the rotation matrix that rotates by the angle $\Phi$ about the axis $\hat{\bm{n}}$.
+In the $C'$ frame, each particle's orientation is decomposed via swing--twist decomposition (Fig.~\ref{fig:BPM-frames}(f)), yielding (half) bending rotations $\mathbf{R}(\theta_\alpha, \hat{\bm{z}} \times \hat{\bm{\phi}}_\alpha)$ and (half) twisting rotations $\mathbf{R}(\psi_\alpha, \hat{\bm{z}})$ for $\alpha = 1 \text{ and } 2$, all defined in $C'$ (Fig.~\ref{fig:BPM-frames}(e)), where $\mathbf{R}(\Phi,\hat{\bm{n}})$ is the rotation matrix that rotates by the angle $\Phi$ about the axis $\hat{\bm{n}}$.
+This can be done using Wang's \citep{wang2009new} algorithm or other swing--twist decomposition algorithms \citep{swing-twist}.
 The effective bending and twisting rotations are then defined as

 The bending and twisting torques on particle $1$ are

 where $\bm{\theta} = \theta \hat{\bm{b}}$ and $\bm{\psi} = (\psi_2 - \psi_1) \hat{\bm{z}}$ are the axis--angle vectors of $\mathbf{R}_b$ and $\mathbf{R}_t$, respectively.
 These are then rotated back to the global frame via $\bm{v}[O] = q_C \, m \, \bm{v}[C'] \, m^\ast q_C^\ast$.
 Finally, the net force and torque on each particle in the global frame are obtained by linear superposition: